 |Print a dashboard||In a dashboard, click More > Print.|

 |Save a dashboard||In a dashboard, click Save As, then specify a name.|

-Steps that describe how to upload an image to display in a dashboard.
+To upload an image to display in a dashboard:

 Analytics > Admin > All admin > Company settings.

 On the Company Settings page, click Co-Brand the Adobe Experience Cloud.